Tiryoh/klipper-mcu-config-kp3s/README.md

 docker run --rm -it -v $PWD/build:/home/klippy/klipper-mcu-config/build klipper-firmware-builder:latest /home/klippy/klipper-mcu-config/build.sh
 ```

-Firmware will built and written in the `build` directory.
+The firmware will be built and written in the `build` directory.

 After creating the firmware file, write the `Robin_nano.bin` to the SD card and flash it to the KP3S.